El Salvador International Airport: Airport infrastructure

 When the airport was built, it originally had only 7 gates.
 It was designed to handle around 400,000 passengers a year, but the high increase of passengers in the last 15 years brought the airport to its maximum capacity.
 The airport has had two main expansions in the last decade or so.
 In its first phase (named AIES I), the airport grew from 7 boarding gates to 12, and later the second phase, AIES II, added 5 more gates bringing the total to 17.
 Along with new gates, new expanded passenger waiting areas were built.
 Even though all these expansions have been made, the airport once again has reached the peak of its capacity, handling over 2 million passengers in 2006.
 In February 2022, a brand new terminal building was inaugurated with five gates and the first gate with double boarding jetways in the airport.
 The new terminal building segregates arriving passengers, connecting, and departing passengers.

 The airport has a main runway (07/25) 3200 × 45 m, with an effective running surface of 45 m and 7.5 m shoulders.
 Parallel to the main track and the same length as this, is the taxiway Alpha, which is connected to the track through six starts.
-For the use of small aircraft, there is also a secondary runway built (18/36), 800 × 23 m, which is currently used for parking of "long life" for aircraft that require it.
+For the use of small aircraft, there is also a secondary runway (18/36), 800 × 23 m, which is currently used for parking of "long life" for aircraft that require it.

 The platform of Passenger Terminal 1 Building has fourteen aircraft parking positions with respective boarding bridges, which connect the aircraft directly to the waiting rooms.
 The platform of Passenger Terminal 2 Building has five aircraft parking positions with their respective boarding bridges.
 One of the positions has double boarding bridges for widebody aircraft.
 Three remaining positions are "remote", i.e., passengers who disembark at any of them are transferred to the terminal through aerobuses.
 The remote gates are used mostly by turboprop aircraft.
 The runway is capable of handling landings and takeoffs by Boeing 747 and Boeing 777 aircraft.
 Taiwan's President Tsai Ing-wen made an official diplomatic tour of Central America in an Eva Air B777-300ER aircraft.

 The platform of the Cargo Terminal Building (ETC) has three positions for cargo aircraft parking, and also has a platform for the maintenance of five aircraft if required, just in front of hangars Aeromantenimiento (AEROMAN), a modern repairs workshop.
 The ETC has a total built area, comprising warehouses and offices, of 10286 m2.